timmonsevan/MTGCollectionTrackerAPI/README.md

-# Track an MTG collection
+# Track a Magic the Gathering collection

 Uses MTG's API to retrieve card data.
 MTG API is included as I created two custom methods in the CardAPI class,